NeoVintageous/NeoVintageous/README.md

 One major change that isn't a code change is that if you submit PRs, I will review them and likely merge them. **Please help me make Vintageous better!**

+#### New stuff

+- [@guillermooo's surround.vim plugin for Vintageous](https://github.com/guillermooo/Vintageous_Plugin_Surround) has been integrated and enabled by default behind a setting.
+- Added the ability to enable/disable bindings via a setting.
+Now you can PR your fancy extra functionality into this repo and have it be easy for users to enable/disable.

 #### Fixes some minor bugs

 - `c_` and `d_` no longer cause an error